xeokit/xeokit-convert/README.md

 > xeokit-convert replaces [xeokit-gltf-to-xkt](https://github.com/xeokit/xeokit-gltf-to-xkt) and [xeokit-xkt-utils](https://github.com/xeokit/xeokit-xkt-utils), which are deprecated.

 > CAUTION: Direct IFC conversion is an alpha status feature, since it depends on  [web-ifc](https://github.com/tomvandig/web-ifc), a 3rd-party library, which is also alpha at this time.
 As such, some IFC models may not convert properly.
 If this is the case for your models, consider using our [standard conversion setup](https://www.notion.so/xeokit/Converting-IFC-Models-using-3rd-Party-Open-Source-Tools-c373e48bc4094ff5b6e5c5700ff580ee) until issues have been resolved.
+Also, direct IFC conversion does not currently support all property sets.

 [![View Revit Sample IFC in xeokit](https://xeokit.github.io/xeokit-ifc-to-xkt/assets/rac_advanced_sample_project.png)](https://xeokit.github.io/xeokit-convert/demos/demoXKT.html?xktSrc=.././assets/models/xkt/ifc_rac_advanced_sample_project/model.xkt)